code-gorilla-au/saltier/README.md

 [debounce(fn, waitMs)] | Creates a throttled function that invokes after the provided time.
 Any attempt to invoke the function before the wait will reset the timer
 [throttle(fn, waitMs)] | invoke functions at most once per interval [trampoline(fn)] | trampoline a recursive function for a safe recursion https://levelup.gitconnected.com/safe-recursion-with-trampoline-in-javascript-dbec2b903022
+[clamp(min, max, value)] | Restricts a number to be within range [omit(keys, obj)] | Returns a partial copy of an object omitting the keys specified.
+[pick(keys, obj)] | Returns a partial copy of an object containing only the keys specified.
+If the key does not exist, the property is ignored.
 [addPrefix(value, prefixValue)] | adds a prefix to a string if it doesn't exist already [stripPrefix(value, prefixes)] | Strips a string's prefix if present [capitalise(value)] | capitalise every word in a given sentence